 More than 1500 years stand as a reference for one of the oldest games in history: chess.
 Since the first centuries of its existence until present times millions of people have indulged in the art of playing chess.
 Whether they were novices trying to earn a reputation, royal faces acclaiming their superiority or ardent chess playing trying to prove their skills, all have experienced the exquisite mind pleasures offered by chess.
-Nowadays, chess is no longer regarded as an exclusivist game, but it has preserved its high demands: a very well organized mind and extensive training is needed to win a chess game or competition.
+Nowadays, chess is no longer regarded as an exclusive game, but it has preserved its high demands: a very well organised mind and extensive training is needed to win a chess game or competition.

-While the organized mind is something you were born with and could hardly be acquired (at the best can be improved), training is available to anyone willing to immerse in the fascinating world of chess.
+While the organised mind is something you were born with and could hardly be acquired (at the best can be improved), training is available to anyone willing to immerse in the fascinating world of chess.
 In fact, there are several ways of starting your chess experience.
 The traditional and probably the most effective one is taking lessons with a skilled trainer.
 Trainers will not only explain to you all the basic notions about chess, but they will also use notions, terms and make associations that are age appropriate and take the time needed for you to understand the basic principles.
 Furthermore, the trainer is there to help you with examples, demonstrations and further explanations until everything is clear for you.
 A personal trainer is almost compulsory if you are a beginner in chess, but it is not necessary when you are looking to perfect your skills and acquire more technical experience.

 A personal trainer has his positive sides, but there are still two things which must be noted: the first one is that personal trainers sell their services quite expensive, which may be an impediment for those with low incomes.
 The second issue is that usually, attending a personal trainer or chess teacher requires a fixed schedule, which many people cannot deal with.
 This is why a new wave has emerged lately: online chess training.